LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Related Work

-There are model-based LiDAR simulators that can also be regarded as LiDAR renderers.
-In this context, early works~\cite{deschaud2021kitti-carla, yue2018lidar-GTA, wu2018squeezeseg-GTA, xiao2022transfer-UE4} employ graphics engines, such as CARLA~\cite{dosovitskiy2017carla}, Unreal Engine 4 (UE4)~\cite{sanders2016UE4} and Grand Theft Auto V (GTA V), to simulate LiDAR sensors.
-However, this yields a large sim-to-real domain gap, as their virtual worlds use handcrafted 3D assets and make simplified physics assumptions, resulting in perfect scene point clouds without any modeling of material or other properties.
-Moreover, constructing diverse model assets and complex scenarios requires professional 3D experts and is labor-intensive.
-More recent works, such as LiDARsim \cite{manivasagam2020lidarsim} and PCGen \cite{li2022pcgen}, employ a multi-step, data-driven approach to simulate point clouds from real data.
-They first leverage real data to reconstruct both background and foreground objects, and then utilize the reconstructed 3D scene to render novel LiDAR data via ray-casting.
-In an attempt to close the gap between real and simulated point clouds, they further train a network to model the physics of LiDAR ray-dropping.
+\mypara{Model-based LiDAR simulators.} There are model-based LiDAR simulators that can also be regarded as LiDAR renderers.
+In this context, early works~\cite{deschaud2021kitti-carla, yue2018lidar-GTA, wu2018squeezeseg-GTA, xiao2022transfer-UE4} employ graphics engines, such as CARLA~\cite{dosovitskiy2017carla} , to simulate LiDAR sensors.
+However, this yields a large sim-to-real domain gap, as their virtual worlds use handcrafted 3D assets and make simplified physics assumptions.
+More recent works, e.g., LiDARsim~\cite{manivasagam2020lidarsim} and PCGen~\cite{li2022pcgen}, employ a multi-step, data-driven approach to simulate point clouds from real data.
+They first leverage real data to reconstruct the 3D scene, and then utilize the reconstructed 3D scene to render novel LiDAR data via ray-casting.
+To close the sim-to-real gap, they further train a network to model the physics of LiDAR ray-dropping.
 However, the multiple steps involved in this approach affect its applicability and scalability.
-By contrast, our approach is simple and effective, yet produces realistic LiDAR data, and can be thought of as the first differentiable LiDAR renderer.
+Additionally, this approach typically fails to generate authentic LiDAR patterns since its explicit reconstruction and ray-casting disregard some crucial attributes of LiDAR points.
+By contrast, as the first differentiable LiDAR renderer, our approach is simple and effective, yet produces realistic LiDAR data.